-Shoppers are shepherded by google searches, email newsletters and social media promotions, towards their mobile browsers.
-But the past year has also seen plenty of retailers getting onto the app bandwagon for the first time, with knowledge that they should be priming them to be the go-to for perks and benefits, amassing loyal consumers.
+Shoppers are shepherded by google searches, email newsletters, and social media promotions, towards their mobile browsers.
+But the past year has also seen plenty of retailers getting onto the app bandwagon for the first time, with the knowledge that they should be priming them to be the go-to for perks and benefits, amassing loyal consumers.

 Why take the plunge with us?

 We feel that a holistic mobile approach is what’s needed instead of just stopping short of building an app.
 How? you may ask of us, we’ve got you covered:

 - Merchandising tools – add and manage categories and products

 - Sales and promotions – create promo IDs and promote any product that is up for sale or promotion

 - Shopping cart – easy-to-use checkout interface that includes payment gateways accepting PayPal and major credit cards